SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

 Participants should have:

 - **Basic Knowledge of SQL Server:** Familiarity with SQL Server concepts and management tasks.
-Understanding of Azure Services: Awareness of Azure services and how Azure Arc integrates with on-premises resources.
+- **Understanding of Azure Services**: Awareness of Azure services and how Azure Arc integrates with on-premises resources.
-- **Azure Subscription:** Access to an active Azure subscription with sufficient permissions to register resources and configure Azure Arc.
-- **Administrative Access:** Administrative access to on-premises SQL Server instances and the ability to install software and make configuration changes.
 - **Networking Basics:** Understanding of networking principles to ensure connectivity between on-premises servers and Azure.

 ## Architecture